How to estimate your property tax

 - Assessment Rate is set by the State Legislature and frozen at the current rates:

 - Mill Levies are set by local taxing entities and limited by the TABOR Amendment.
 The sum of Mills that apply to a given property is used to calculate taxes.

 Mills are more typically expressed multiplied by 1000.
-The figures below are in the format ready to multiply to calculate 2019 property taxes.
-2020 Mill Levies will be set in December 2020.
+The figures below are in the format ready to multiply to calculate 2020 property taxes.
+2021 Mill Levies will be set in late December 2021.

 - 0.010560 Town of Silverton (property within Silverton)

 - 0.008020 Durango Fire Protection District (property in S. County)

 - 0.004070 SW Water Conservation District (all property in SJC)

 Sum of 2020 Mill Levies for San Juan's 3 tax districts:

 - 0.04421 Property within Town of Silverton